Klumz/comp130-journal/README.md

 ### [6] [Hybrid Technique for Human Face Emotion Detection](http://ijsetr.com/uploads/435621IJSETR4235-180.pdf)

 This paper presents an approach for emotion detection in heavily [noisy images](https://en.wikipedia.org/wiki/Image_noise), focusing on removal of noise from said images.
 The emotions used are anger, fear, happiness and neutral.

+*"The problem with finger print, iris palm print, speech, gaits are they need active co-operation of person while face recognition is a process does not require active co-operation of a person so without instructing the person can recognize the person."*